irahorecka/ucheck/README.md

     * **NO**: "In the last 10 days, have you been identified as a "close contact" of someone who currently has COVID-19?"
     * **NO**: "In the last 14 days, have you received a COVID Alert exposure notification on your cell phone?"
     * **NO**: "In the last 10 days, have you tested positive on a rapid antigen test or home-based self-testing kit?"
 * If you do not satisfy these questions as listed, DO NOT use this library to complete your UCheck form.
-If you are interested in making these choices customizable, please raise an issue using the [issues tracker](https://github.com/irahorecka/ucheck/issues).
+If you're interested in making these choices customizable, please raise an issue using the [issues tracker](https://github.com/irahorecka/ucheck/issues).

 ## Installation